 Impact Level High

-Specialties Affected Wound care, podiatry, vascular surgery, plastic surgery, endocrinology, primary care
+Specialties Affected Wound care, podiatry, general surgery, vascular surgery, plastic surgery, outpatient hospital wound centers

 CMS Blood-Derived Products Coverage Criteria and Medical Necessity Requirements 2026